Naugatuck River Review

 There are presently no open calls for submissions.

-Submissions are now closed for the 16th annual narrative poetry contest.
-Open submissions will be January 1 - February 1, 2025.
+Submissions are OPEN (no fee) January 1 - February 1, 2025 for the Summer/Fall 2025 issue of Naugatuck River Review.
 See guidelines below for more submission information.
-Thank you for your submissions!
+Thank you for your submission!

 Here are our general guidelines: